cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

        lastScalingTimestamp TIMESTAMP,
        createdOn TIMESTAMP,
        updatedOn TIMESTAMP,
+       lastScalingCompleteTimestamp TIMESTAMP,
+       scalingOperationId STRING(MAX),
     ) PRIMARY KEY (id)
+    ```

+    If you are upgrading from V1, then you need to add the 2 new columns to the
+    existing spanner schema using the following DDL statements

+    ```sql
+    ALTER TABLE spannerAutoscaler ADD COLUMN IF NOT EXISTS lastScalingCompleteTimestamp TIMESTAMP;
+    ALTER TABLE spannerAutoscaler ADD COLUMN IF NOT EXISTS scalingOperationId STRING(MAX);
     ```

     For more information on how to make your existing Spanner instance to be